 At no point in history was God ever silent.
 God has always communicated with his people in some way or another.
 We can be rest assured that if God wants something said, it will be heard.
 It thus behooves us not to determine whether God speaks today, but how He does it.

-In our time when there are no long genuine apostles and prophets (Eph.
-2:20), we can be likewise instructed.
-In fact, the superfluity of false apostles and prophets demands that we be so.
+Just as they turned to the word of God during such times, so should we.
 There are numerous passages which employ a present continuing tense when citing other scripture (Matt.
 22:43; Acts 2:17; 7:48; 8:34; Rom.
 10:11-21; 15:12).
 God speaks to us (present tense) through his Word.
 In the Word, we find his thoughts and ideas, and as we study it and meditate on it, they become ingrained in us.
 We no longer need a voice, we have God’s mind.
 The Holy Spirit helps us in this regard, to remember the word and apply it when we need it.
 Sometimes he causes certain scriptures to stand out at particular times.
 This is how God speaks to us today.
 God thinks to us.

 Man, I feel revelation knowledge already coming on me here.
 Lift your hands.
 Something new is going to happen here today.
 I felt it just as I walked down here.
 Holy Spirit, take over in the name of Jesus….
 God the Father, ladies and gentlemen, is a person; and he is a triune being by Himself separate from the Son and the Holy Ghost.
 Say, what did you say?
 Hear it, hear it, hear it.
 See, God the Father is a person, God the Son is a person, God the Holy Ghost is a person.
 But each on of them is a triune being by Himself.
 If I can shock you – and maybe I should – there’s nine of them.
 Huh, what did you say?
 Let me explain: God the Father, ladies and gentlemen, is a person with his own personal spirit, with his own personal soul, and his own personal spirit-body.
 You say, Huh, I never heard that.
 Well you think you’re in this church to hear things you’ve heard for the last 50 years?
 You can’t argue with the Word, can you?
 It’s all in the Word.